amitjohney/sylvatest/charts/telco-cloud-init/README.md

 to deploy our components.

 These resources are:

-* Kustomization resources, pointing to git repositories in which kustomize `kustomization.yaml` and Kubernetes manifest files are defined describing how to deploy a component
+* Kustomization resources, pointing to Git repositories in which kustomize `kustomization.yaml` and Kubernetes manifest files are defined describing how to deploy a component
 * HelmRelease resources, which contain definitions of Helm releases for Helm charts hosted for instance on Git (or in Helm repos) with the wanted overridden Helm values.

 ## What this chart does